When do disc brakes need to be replaced?

 The majority of cars use disc brakes on all four wheels.
 A disc brake setup consists of three main parts: a rotor, a caliper and brake pads.

 When you press the brake pedal, the caliper pushes the pads agaisnt the rotor, bringing the car to a stop.

 If brake pads and rotors gradually wear out.
 If they wear out past the safe limit, braking performance will be reduced and the vehicle will be unsafe to drive.
 Over time, rust buildup, excessive heat and other problems can also make your disc brakes less effective and increase braking distance.

 For example, the maintenance schedule for the 2020 U.S. Toyota Camry says to "Visually inspect brake linings/drums and brake pads/discs

 " every 5,000 miles or 6 months when doing the tire rotation.
-Typically, brake inspections are done when wheels are removed, because some brake components are not visible with wheels on the car.
+Brake inspections are done when wheels are removed, because some brake components are not visible with the wheels on the car.
 Check your vehicle's owner's manual for details.

 Brakes also need to be inspected if you notice any signs of brake-related problems, such as:

 - abnormal noises (screeching, grinding, etc.),

 - different feel of the brake pedal (too spoft, spongy, too hard or going too low to the floor),